Thursday, January 31, 2013

 }

-Load point.hs into GHCi as follows:
+Load Point.hs into GHCi as follows:

-Prelude> :load point
+Prelude> :load Point.hs

 [1 of 1] Compiling Main ( point.hs, interpreted )